 The Easter after my daughter’s second birthday, I mindlessly followed all of the same rituals as my parents and grandparents.
 We made sugar cookies, sent cards, and of course decorated eggs.
 Shortly after returning from Church on Easter morning, we took her on an egg hunt in the backyard.
 After collecting the eggs and locating a strategically placed basket full of treats she looked up and asked me who had hidden all of the eggs.
 I looked into her big blue eyes and did as all of my ancestors have done: I lied.
 I told her the Easter bunny was responsible for the basket and eggs.
 Without batting an eye, she patted me on the bottom and said, “Thank you Easter bunny”.

-In early December of that same year, Patricia came up and asked, “Who is Santa?”
+In early December of that same year, my daughter came up and asked, “Who is Santa?”
 I responded with a mom’s secret weapon.
 I answered her question with a question: “Who do you think Santa is?”

-A month before Patricia lost her first tooth, my step-mom sent a tooth fairy box.
+A month before my daughter lost her first tooth, my step-mom sent a tooth fairy box.
 It turned out to be a fortuitous gift.
-Losing a tooth was a very traumatic experience for Patricia.
-She cried excessively.
+Losing a tooth was a very traumatic experience for my daughter.
+She cried excessively which perplexed me since she was never a “crier”.
 Everyone tried to comfort her including her younger brother.
-Finally through all the tears she explained, “I’m not crying because it hurts.
+Finally, through all the tears she explained, “I’m not crying because it hurts.
 I’m crying because…because…because…I don’t want to grow up and losing teeth means I’m growing up”.
 My son threw his arms around her and said, “Don’t worry, I’ll always love you, even when you are a grown up”.

 I was thankful for my son because I had no idea how to respond.
 I couldn’t wait to grow up.
 Unsure what else to do, I fell back on the tooth fairy.
 I found the box and explained how the system worked.
 This had the desired effect!
 She said, “You mean all I have to do is put my tooth under my pillow and when I wake up there will be quarters in its place?
 Cool!
 Can I go show my friends my tooth?”

-Patricia didn’t ask who the tooth fairy was and I wondered if she knew.
+My daughter didn’t ask who the tooth fairy was and I wondered if she knew.
 A couple weeks later, my husband was on a business trip and he called and thanked me for the pictures I put in his suitcase.
-I told him that I didn’t put them there and called Patricia to the phone.
-My husband asked her who put the cute pictures in his suitcase and Patricia replied, “I don’t know, maybe it was the picture fairy”.
+I told him that I didn’t put them there and called my daughter to the phone.
+My husband asked her who put the cute pictures in his suitcase and she replied, “I don’t know, maybe it was the picture fairy”.